groboclown/petronia/The_Great_V3.md

 * default.logging.*
     * config file loading needs to be implemented.
 * Switch to `ErrorReport` as the standard error reporting mechanism.
+* Make key-down metas have a timeout.
+If too much time between keystrokes elapses, then the hotkey combo is canceled.
+* Hotkey meta-characters should be passed as still down after hotkey is processed.
 * Unit tests everywhere.
+* Bugs:
+    * Finalized shutdown sometimes seems to need a window event to wake it up to stop, say switching active windows.
+    * Shutdown event doesn't stop petronia.
+Only ctrl-c seems to.
+(Windows)

 ## Later On Features